Comparing air conditioning quotes can be difficult due to the different brands and units.

 Is there a deposit included in your air conditioning quote before they come out to install your system, and if so, how much?
 It should not be 50% of the final cost, but more like 10-30% maximum for air conditioning.

-To be fair to the installer, you would be expected to pay up the final amount pretty much on the day of the installation, or if it’s a company that you’ve dealt with before, they might give you a few day’s grace, but be prepared to pay very soon after the install.
-But, again, the reason is that the air-conditioning industry works on low margins, and the cash flow can be tight.
+To be fair to the installer, you would be expected to pay the final amount pretty much on the day of the installation.
+This is because the air conditioning industry works on low margins, and the cash flow can be tight.

 5. What is the installation timeframe?

 Installing the system can be a crucial consideration when selecting the eventual supplier.
-Of course, it’s always a fundamental question because some companies quickly quote and lock you in, but you want to know the installation timeframe as part of the decision-making.
+Of course, it’s always a fundamental question because some companies quickly quote and lock you in.

 Sometimes it is difficult to get a precise installation date in the middle of summer.
 This is due to installers being very busy with replacements and repairs.
 Make sure you get that information locked in before you sign up.
 A prompt installation date could be why you go with one company over another.